The Mental Health Solution . com

 I would make the argument, however, that, over time, psychotropic drugs increase the risk of patient suicide.
 This is true for three primary reasons: 1) The drugs usually result in the person having to live in an unnatural, uncomfortable medicated state.
 The drugs deaden emotions, take away joy and may make the person feel consistently bad.
 Under such circumstances, life itself can become a burden.
 2) When the medications stop working—which usually happens from time to time—the person faces the dual onslaught of painful emotions and no way to control them.
 This is a very scary predicament.
 And it's a dangerous predicament.
 3) Taking the medications daily, over extended periods of time, usually results in physical health problems.
 Your body is trying to get the drugs out of your system for a reason.

-Psychotropic drugs are commonly prescribed because secular therapy usually doesn't work very well.
+Psychotropic drugs are prescribed because secular therapy usually doesn't work very well—if it works at all.

 These guidelines assume that you know and have tried biblical interventions.
 And that you recognize that biblical interventions usually take time to work.
-Some problems, like anxiety and depression, may require years of effort.
+Some problems, like anxiety and depression, may require years of effort for major progress to occur.

 I believe that psychotropic drugs should only be considered under the following circumstances:

-• You need the drugs because you are a danger to yourself without the drugs.
+• You are a danger to yourself without the drugs.

-• You need the drugs because, without the drugs, you are a danger to others.
+• Without the drugs, you are a danger to others.

 • You are near death and still experiencing disturbing mental health symptoms.
 Under such circumstances, the health consequences of these medications are less problematic.